JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Summary**

-This method requests the audio of the participant to modify their microphone state.
+This method enables the Host or Co-host to request participants to modify their audio settings.

 **Important**

-This method should be called only by Host or Co-host.
-If any normal user try to perform this you will get error.
+This method should be called only by Host or Co-host. .

 **Declaration**